 In this context, "agentless" refers to the configuration of Transaction Analytics without an Analytics Agent.
-An app server agent, such as the Java Agent, is still required to use this feature.
+An app server agent, such as the Java Agent or the .NET Agent, is still required to use this feature.

 Agentless Analytics Overview

-If you only capture Transaction Analytics for Java applications, you can configure Transaction Analytics without a dedicated Analytics Agent.
 In this deployment model, Analytics retrieves data directly from your app agent.
-The data is then reported to the Events Service and later the Controller.
+The data is reported to the Events Service and then the Controller.
 Therefore, no separate Analytics Agent is required.